From Binary to No Code, an history of IT

 Define models and connect them to the data servers

-Entirely made by the platform, 10 x 50 times less work.
+Entirely made by the platform, 10 to 50 times less work.

 10